 I'm not religious, but I'm never working alone.

-I'm just the conduit for this healing.
+I'm merely the conduit for human healing.

-very important to note, that whatever material is not 'permitted'
+extremely important to note, that whatever material is not 'permitted'

 by your conscious mind during waking hours, will be processed by

 your subconscious mind during sleep.
-Recurring dreams and/or

-dream-sleep, reduces the availability of brain chemicals
+or dream-sleep, reduces the availability of brain chemicals

 that are supposed to calm and soothe you!
 Any shortage of these